What is Nakedly Examined Music?

 What’s the relation to The Partially Examined Life?

 NEM is spin-off of PEL, part of a new podcasting network, with a common host and a common support team.
-Funds from PEL subscriptions/donations/advertising make NEM happen, and becoming a PEL Citizen will get you all the NEM bonus contnet.
+Funds from PEL subscriptions/donations/advertising make NEM happen.
 NEM is not a philosophy podcast, but we’re certainly not averse to talking about big questions as they come up.
 Certainly the approach is influenced by PEL, where a text serves as the central touchstone of a reading group; for NEM, the songs themselves are the text, and Mark studies them and takes lots of notes.

 Why doesn’t the host shut up and let the guests talk?